The Top Things to do in Santa Barbara, California

 Spend time at the spa or sun yourself on the deck surrounding the zero-edge pool followed by drinks at the elegantly appointed bar and dinner under the stars.
 If you’re in town on a Sunday, be sure to reserve a table for El Encanto’s Bellini Brunch, where you’ll enjoy bottomless Bellini’s along with freshly pressed juice, baked goods, shared plates, and a selection of coastal-inspired entrées.

-Just steps from the beach, you’ll find the , a glamorous property that is a go-to destination for Hollywood A-listers and the international jet set.
+Just steps from the beach, this glamorous property is a go-to destination for Hollywood A-listers and the international jet set.
 Its contemporary Moroccan-inspired interiors are the creation of celebrity interior designer, Martyn Lawrence Bullard.

 Custom furnishings make each of the hotel’s 121 guest rooms and suites unique.
 Your resort fee includes access to a 24-hour state-of-the-art fitness center, EV charging stations, exclusive activities and events, complimentary use of the hotel’s custom bicycles, board game and video game rentals, high-speed Wi-Fi, and beach chairs and umbrellas.

-The is a resort-style property with over three hundred rooms, suites, and residences featuring ocean and garden views.
+The : This resort-style property features over 300 rooms, suites, and residences featuring ocean and garden views.
 Amenities at this ocean-front luxury hotel include beach access, an spa and wellness center, an on-site tasting room, and exclusive dining options.

 Active guests will enjoy the tennis lessons, water aerobics classes, bike rentals, guided hikes, and yoga sessions included with your resort fee as part of the activities program.